-Welcome to the Brown Family Medicine Residency at Memorial Hospital of Rhode Island!
+Welcome to the Brown Family Medicine Residency!

 With nearly 500 graduates, we have been preparing residents to provide full-spectrum care to underserved populations since 1975.
 Our innovative curriculum trains residents to develop the broad clinical, teaching and procedural skill set essential to providing comprehensive, evidence based care.

 Our core teaching practice, the Family Care Center in Pawtucket, RI, is a safety-net clinic for over 10,000 patients.
 This resident-faculty Patient-Centered Medical Home includes integrated behavioral health services, a Medical Legal Partnership, as well as, orthopedics, dermatology and reproductive health procedural clinics.
 We have recently added a transgender clinic and a medication-assisted treatment (MAT) clinic.

 Our 39 residents receive their inpatient training across multiple academic health care systems and are recognized for their clinical acumen, compassion and family-centered care.
 Additionally, we partner with a number of community agencies to advocate for and serve the needs of our patients.
 Upon graduation, our residents are well prepared to provide full-spectrum care in diverse settings from community health centers to academic medicine to the Indian Health Service.

 Our engaged and nurturing faculty have a variety of interests including global health, maternal child health, reproductive health, population health, sports medicine and research.
 As a department, we are strongly committed to training residents who reflect the community we serve.
 We invite you to explore our web site and learn more about our program.